ManuelGargallo/checksum-validator/README.md

 # checksum-validator
-A high-performance validation API built with FastAPI to verify numerical check digits using Luhn.
+A high-performance validation API built with FastAPI to verify numerical check digits using Luhn algorithm.